tariqajyusuf/fidesdocs/pages/fides/consent/google_tag_manager.md

 Once you have configured and deployed your [Privacy Center](./consent_management), Fides allows your users to save their privacy settings according to your customized consent configuration, and uses these stored consent choices to enable or disable corresponding data uses.

 ## Update your Privacy Center configuration
 Consent options are defined within the Privacy Center [configuration](./consent_management#consent).
-The consent section of your `config.json` contains a list of consentOptions, which represent the data use cases (e.g. Data Sales, Data Sharing) that you would like to let your users opt in or out of.
+The consent section of your `config.json` contains a list of `consentOptions`, which represent the data use cases (e.g. Data Sales, Data Sharing) that you would like to let your users opt in or out of.

 ```json
 "consent": {